Friday, April 3

 Reformation.
 The Arts Center, 700 SW Madison Ave, Corvallis.
 12 – 5 pm.
 Working across painting, sculpture, and installation, Kim Smith Claudel creates work that exists in deliberate flux.
 Her process-driven approach embraces the ephemeral, the decaying, and the mundane; building visual systems that resist completion.
 Reformation is a process of re-forming material, as well as an act of challenging the rules we rarely question.
 Visit Reformation | The Arts Center for more info.

-Dennis Malone’s Funked Up Blues Jam.
+Wild Hog in the Woods.
 Old World Deli 341 SW 2nd St, Corvallis.
 7 pm.
-State, regional and national fiddle champions perform in this benefit for the Willamette Valley Fiddle Contest.
 Visit Old World Center Events for more info.

 Carol Chapel.
 Giustina Gallery, The LaSells Stewart Center, 875 SW 26th St, Corvallis.
 8 am – 5 pm, Monday thru Friday.
 This exhibition offers a body of work shaped by attentive observation and a profound connection to Oregon’s natural beauty.
 Carol Chapel’s compositions reflect a deep sensitivity to color, pattern, and form, inviting viewers into an intimate dialogue with the place and pace of rural Benton County.
 Chapel draws inspiration from the fields, gardens, and wooded areas surrounding her rural studio and home.
 Visit Carol Chapel | Giustina Gallery for more info.